samumakinen/billSplitter/documentation/timesheet.md

 09.03 | 0h | Updating architecture.md
 16.03 | 2h | Added chekstyle, remove double declaration of plugin from pom and cleaning 19.03 | 8h | Moved from text files to SQLite database and .properties file.
-Fixing issues related to that 20.04 | 3h | Documentation, fixing dao methods to get rid of errors
+Fixing issues related to that 20.04 | 6h | Documentation, fixing dao methods to get rid of errors, added connection helper for db connection